OverCatX/coffee-shop-management/frontend/README.md

 ## 📝 Notes

-- **Mock Data**: Mock data has been moved to `dev-mocks/` folder for reference.
-The frontend now uses the real backend API by default.
+- **Backend API**: The frontend connects directly to the backend API.
+Make sure the backend is running before starting the frontend.
 - **Database Seeding**: To populate the backend with sample data, run `python scripts/seed_mock_data.py` in the backend directory.
 - **CORS**: The backend is configured to allow requests from `localhost:3000` by default.